hexalang/Hexa/docs/reference.md

 ## Nullability

-`null`-safety is checked and enforced at compile-time.
+The `null`-safety is checked and enforced at compile-time.

+Important note: unwrapping operator `!` is guaranteed to throw an exception immediately at the position of its use.

+Even when platform does not throw exceptions for null-access normally, or optimizes null-access away (say, due to devirtualization), the compiler will generate extra code that throws an exception at runtime exactly at the position of the `!` operator.

 ```hexa
 let x Int? = null